Eduardo M. Cedeño, Conductor

 Mr. Cedeño has performed as a conductor, soloist and collaborative artist in the United States, Europe, and South America.
 As a founding member of the Simon Bolivar Orchestra, Director and Conductor of the Merida Symphony Orchestra and as a Founding Member of the Philharmonic Choral Group of Caracas, he has worked with the acclaimed José Antonio Abreu, founder of El Sistema and the Orquesta Nacional Juvenil de Venezuela.

-Mr. Cedeño is former Conductor and Music Director of the Lake Norman Orchestra, co-founder and former President and Principal Conductor of the Cornelius Youth Orchestras in Cornelius and founder and Principal Conductor of the Lake Norman Youth Orchestra.
+Mr. Cedeño is the former Conductor and Music Director of the Lake Norman Orchestra, co-founder and former President and Principal Conductor of the Cornelius Youth Orchestras in Cornelius, and founder and Principal Conductor of the Lake Norman Youth Orchestra.
+He served as Strings Instructor and Conductor of the Gaston School of the Arts Youth Orchestra at Gaston School of the Arts for thirteen years.

 Denys Gorski, Concertmaster - Violin